leonmagee/shop-page-wp/readme.txt

 == Changelog ==

+= 1.2.9 =

+* Widget bug fix.

+= 1.2.8 =

+* Fixed security issue and misc bug fixes.

 = 1.2.7 =

 * Link structure change.
-Added feature to replace javascript link with <a> tag.
+Added feature to replace javascript link with "a" tag.
 If you encounter any issues after making this update go to settings and enable Legacy Link Format.

 = 1.2.6 =